fclaerho/ansible-role-syskit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

-Debian system integration kit.
+System Integration Kit.
 Configure users, groups, firewall, proxies, logs, etc. for services and tools.
  Version 0.1.